Cooperative Retriever and Ranker in Deep Recommenders: Introduction

 \section{Introduction}

-Recommender systems play an important role in modern web services, like e-commerce and online advertising, which mitigate the information overload problem by suggesting users with personalized items according to their own interests.
-Thanks to the recent development of deep learning techniques, deep neural networks have been intensively applied to recommender systems \cite{covington2016deep,hidasi2015session,ying2018graph}, which give rise to remarkable improvement for the recommendation quality.
-Knowing that the online platforms need to deal with a tremendous amount of items, deep recommender systems call for collaboration of two different models: the retrieval model (retriever) and the ranking model (ranker)~\cite{covington2016deep}.
-Particularly, the retriever targets selecting a small set of candidate items at a context (i.e. all information except items, such as user, interaction history, time and location) from the whole items with high efficiency.
-Typically, such kind of models learns to represent contexts and items as dense embeddings, where context-aware preference towards the item can be efficiently estimated based on the embedding similarity, e.g., inner product and cosine similarity.
-In contrast, the ranker is used to identify the best items from the retrieval results with high precision.
-To this end, it usually leverages expressive yet time-consuming networks, especially those establishing the in-depth interactions between user and item (e.g., DIN~\cite{zhou2018deep}, DIEN~\cite{zhou2019deep} and DeepFM~\cite{guo2017deepfm}), for the fine-grained prediction of context-aware preference towards the retrieved items.
+Recommender system plays an important role in modern web services, like e-commerce and online advertising, as it largely mitigates the information overload problem by suggesting users with personalized items according to their own interests.
+Thanks to the remarkable progress of deep learning, deep recommender systems (DRS) become increasingly popular in practice \cite{covington2016deep,hidasi2015session,ying2018graph, feng2022recommender,lian2020lightrec,jin2020sampling,wu2021linear,feng2023reinforcement}.
+Given the magnificent scale of online items, deep recommender systems call for a two-stage workflow: retrieval and ranking~\cite{covington2016deep}.
+Particularly, the retriever targets on selecting a small set of candidate items under a certain context (e.g., user profile and historical interactions) from the whole items with high efficiency.
+Typically, the retriever model learns to represent the context and items as dense embeddings, such that user's preference towards the items can be efficiently estimated based on embedding similarities, like inner product or cosine similarity.
+In contrast, the ranker is used to refine the most preferred items from the retrieval results.
+For the sake of best precision, it usually leverages highly expressive yet time-consuming networks, especially those establishing deep interactions between the context and the item (e.g., DIN~\cite{zhou2018deep}, DIEN~\cite{zhou2019deep} and DeepFM~\cite{guo2017deepfm}).